3dprintscanner/coronacorps/src/site/index.md

 <div id="map"></div>
 <br/>

-- We work within the Clerkenwell & Bunhill Wards of Islington.
+- We work within the Highbury East & West Wards of Islington.
 - The map above shows the extent.

 ## How can I help?